redwoodjs/redwood/docs/docs/auth/azure.md

 ## Redirect URIs

 Enter allowed redirect urls for the integrations, e.g.
-`http://localhost:8910/login`.
-This will be the `AZURE_ACTIVE_DIRECTORY_REDIRECT_URI` environment variable, and suggestively `AZURE_ACTIVE_DIRECTORY_LOGOUT_REDIRECT_URI`.
+`http://localhost:8910` and `http://localhost:8910/login`.
+These urls should be used for the `AZURE_ACTIVE_DIRECTORY_REDIRECT_URI` and `AZURE_ACTIVE_DIRECTORY_LOGOUT_REDIRECT_URI` environment variables

 ## Authority

-The Authority is a URL that indicates a directory that MSAL can request tokens from which you can read about [here](https://docs.microsoft.com/en-us/azure/active-directory/develop/msal-client-application-configuration#authority).
+The Authority is a URL that indicates a directory that MSAL (Microsoft Authentication Library) can request tokens from which you can read about [here](https://docs.microsoft.com/en-us/azure/active-directory/develop/msal-client-application-configuration#authority).
-However, you most likely want to have e.g.
-`https://login.microsoftonline.com/<tenant>` as Authority URL, where `<tenant>` is the Azure Active Directory tenant id.
-This will be the `AZURE_ACTIVE_DIRECTORY_AUTHORITY` environment variable.
+However, you most likely want to have `https://login.microsoftonline.com/<tenant>` as Authority URL, where `<tenant>` is the Azure Active Directory tenant id.
+This value will be used for the `AZURE_ACTIVE_DIRECTORY_AUTHORITY` environment variable.

 ## Environment variables